sqitchers/homebrew-sqitch/README.md

     brew install sqitch --HEAD

 Just want the latest from Git?
-Use the `--HEAD` option to install Sqitch.
-This will clone Sqitch, install configure-time dependencies in a temporary directory, and build Sqitch from the master branch.
+Use the `--HEAD` option to clone Sqitch, install configure-time dependencies in a temporary directory, and build Sqitch from the master branch.

 ### `--devel`